php-fig/fig-standards/proposed/http-handlers/request-handlers-meta.md

 - Middleware does not need to know anything about any other middleware or how it is composed in the application.
-- The `QueueRequestHandler` is agnostic of the PSR-7 implementation in use
+- The `QueueRequestHandler` is agnostic of the PSR-7 implementation in use.
 - Middleware is executed in the order it is added to the application, making the code explicit.